ThomasLee94/southpark-api/README.md

 * [Nightmare.js](http://www.nightmarejs.org/)
 * [Cheerio.js](https://cheerio.js.org/)

 My data was scraped from [here](https://southpark.fandom.com/wiki/South_Park_Archives).
+Source code for the webscrapping is [here](https://github.com/ThomasLee94/southpark-api/blob/master/bin/webscrapeText.js).
 If you would like to run the webscraper that I have provided, please refer to the Cheerio documentation.

 ## Technology